PrescottJRynewicz/brain/000 Brain/The dangers of flow state.md

 ---
 # References

-[[Why You Should Say No More Often - The Art of Vacuum Manufacturing - Crying on My Turkey Club - How to Have a Million Dollar Idea - How To Become Indispensable - Scale Your Creative Self - I Dare You To Create Art - How To Be Avoid Average]] - these could be combined into one article
+[[Indispensable Day Dreaming]] - these could be combined into one article